raghavtan/catalog-controller/docs/api-spec.md

 ## Overview

-The Catalog Controller API provides endpoints for managing Components, Metrics, and Scorecards in Kubernetes using the Metacontroller pattern.
-This API synchronizes custom resources with Atlassian Compass and manages their lifecycle.
+The Catalog Controller API provides endpoints for managing resources in Kubernetes using the Metacontroller pattern.
+This API synchronizes custom resources and manages their lifecycle.

 ## 📋 Contents